-An internal trash composting system is provided for all tenants and occupants of the proposed mixed-use building.
-The applicant is providing a replacement trash enclosure on-site to serve existing customers and sized per current City requirements.
+An internal trash composting system is provided for all tenants and occupants of the proposed multi-family buildings, eliminate the need for a dedicated trash enclosure on site.

 4. Site/Building Design:

 Development within the Downtown District is subject to architectural design guidelines that will contribute to a high-quality architectural design of Downtown Olathe while complementing the existing development in residential neighborhoods.
 The proposed development meets or exceeds the applicable architectural requirements of the Downtown District that are listed below.